 About Certis Oncology Solutions

 Certis Oncology Solutions was formed in 2016 with the mission to provide individualized precision patient care.
 Certis’ oncologist-directed therapy enables oncologists to tailor and optimize therapies for patients suffering from aggressive cancers.
 Certis also provides pre-clinical services for pharmaceutical and biotech companies.
-In more than 40 published peer-reviewed studies, we have demonstrated the ability of our Orthotopic PDX tumors to grow in immunodeficient mice at a high rate and replicate the human patient’s tumor growth and metastasis.
+In more than 40 published peer-reviewed studies, we have demonstrated the ability of our Orthotopic PDX tumors to grow in immunodeficient mice at a high rate and replicate patient outcomes.
 Certis is affiliated with leading cancer physicians from UCLA and Memorial Sloan Kettering.
 Follow Certis on Twitter @CertisOncology, LinkedIn and YouTube.

 About Reveal Biosciences